tarunkolla/KNN-Classifier/README.md

 11 points for the curve, using K = 1, 9, 19, 29, 39, 49, 59, 69, 79, 89, 99 have been ploted.
 The error curves for training error and test error have been ploted in the same figure.
 ![Result](https://github.com/tarunkolla/KNN-Classifier/blob/master/result.png)

+# Classification with Tensorflow:

+Used sequential model with 2 layered neural network with each having 128 neurons on the same dataset.
+[ImageClassification](https://github.com/tarunkolla/KNN-Classifier/blob/master/imageClassification.py)